RimhillEx is a free Windows program that you can make use of to reduce the noise optical drives connected to the PC make when they read or write data.

 I have to admit that I'm rarely making use of the DVD drive of my desktop PC.
 It is mostly used for burning data backups, or media files that I burn for my parents.

-I do load data from DVDs sometimes though, for instance from data backups when I need to access files again, or on the rare occasion that I'm watching a movie on the computer.
+I do load data from DVDs sometimes though, for instance from data backups when I need to access files again, or on the rare occasion when I'm watching a movie on the computer.

-Whenever I do, I'm irritated by the noise that the drive makes when it is reading optical discs.
-As you may know, I'm noise sensitive and select the hardware of my systems based on that more than anything else.
+Whenever I perform those operations, I'm irritated by the noise that the drive makes when it is reading optical discs.
+As you may know, I'm noise sensitive and select the hardware of all my computer systems based on noise level more than anything else.

 Side note: Check out the following guides if you want to find out more about my quest to reduce the noise generation of my Windows PCs: the most annoying PC noise makers, hard drive noise reduction, and create video card profiles to save power and reduce noise.

 One of the options that you have in regards to optical drives is to reduce the drive's spinning speed.
 Modern drives read discs faster than older ones and to do so, they spin the disc faster.
-While that is useful if you need to copy data off the disc, it is causing more noise generation and may not be beneficial at all if you use the disc for other activities such as watching a movie or less of an issue if speed is not that important.
+While that is useful if you need to copy data off the disc, it is generating more noise and may not be beneficial at all if you use the disc for other activities such as watching a movie or less of an issue if speed is not that important.

 RimhillEx is a free program for the Windows operating system that provides you with the means to reduce the spinning speed of optical drives.